Skip to content

 Recipe scaling guide showing how to multiply or divide a recipe

 You find a perfect recipe that serves 4, but you need it for 12.
-Or you want to halve a cake recipe for just you.
+Or you want to halve a cake recipe for just yourself.
 The instinct is to multiply or divide everything by the same number.
-This works 70% of the time and fails catastrophically the other 30%.
-Let me show you what actually works.
+That works 70% of the time and fails catastrophically the other 30%.
+Here's what actually works.

 The Basic Math (The Easy Part)